 Where can I get a copy of IRS Form 8879?

 Your ERO will probably provide a copy of a completed form for your signature.
-However, you may also download a copy from the IRS website.
+However, you may also obtain a copy from the IRS website.
+For your convenience, the latest copy of this form is below.